 The practice's computer system alerted GPs if a patient was also a carer.
-The practice had identified 15% of the practice list as carers.
+The practice had identified 85 carers which is 1.15% of the practice list size.
 Written information was available to direct carers to the various avenues of support available to them.

-Staff told us that if families had suffered bereavement, their usual GP contacted them.
+Staff told us that if families had suffered bereavement, their usual GP contacted them or sent them flowers.
 This call was either followed by a patient consultation at a flexible time and location to meet the family's needs and/or by giving them advice on how to find a support service.